alexx2203/alexx2203/README.md

 I'm currently focused on:

 - Mastering C# for application and game development.
-- Improving my frontend development skills using HTML and CSS.
+- Improving my Powershell skills.
 - Learning the fundamentals of game design to bring my ideas to life.
--

 ---

 ✨ Thank you for visiting my GitHub profile! 🚀